 Swiss chard contains anti-nutritive oxalates they may increase urinary oxalate excretion and predispose to the development of calcium oxalate stones.
-Therefore, a person who is suffering from kidney stone should avoid Swiss chard, because oxalates may aggravate symptoms in some (17).
+Therefore, a person who is suffering from kidney stones should avoid Swiss chard, because oxalates may aggravate symptoms in some (17).

 2. Cooking degrades nutrients

 After boiling Swiss chard for 10 minutes 80% loss of vitamin C happens.
-Vitamin C also degrade under modified atmosphere packaging, though no effect upon flavonoid content was observed (18).
+Vitamin C also degrades under modified atmosphere packaging, though no effect upon flavonoid content was observed (18).
 Therefore eating raw Swiss chard is best if you want maximum advantage out of it.

 3. Blood clotting